 Anyone can enter -- just start snapping digital photos (including cell phone shots) during the allotted dates/times of whatever and whomever you like during the day and/or night.
 Photos might include, but are not limited to home life, work, religious events, secular happenings, nature/landscape, indoor life, outdoor decorations, pets, humor, drama, action, friends, family, city life, beach life or a historical place.
 Winning photos will be selected on criteria such as theme, photographic excellence, capturing a moment, visual impact, and artistic quality.

 SAY, "CHEESE," LONG BEACH!will culminate with a major photography exhibit, reception, and awards ceremony featuring the entrants' best snapshots.
 The date, time and location will be announced.
-The photographers of the top-20 images will each receive $50, and the five best photos taken at Rosie's Dog Beach will also get $50 cash prizes, all thanks to the Long Beach Turkey Trot.
+The photographers of the top-20 images will each receive $50, thanks to the Long Beach Turkey Trot.
 There may also be some honorable mentions.

 Last year 500 photos were showcased in the outdoor exhibit on 2nd Street, and represented work by 150 photographers.

 Some of the rules: